JJonak

 Bang Sung-hyeon (Korean: 방성현), better known by his online alias JJonak (JO-nak), is a South Korean professional esports player, best known as a competitive Overwatch player.
 Bang signed with the New York Excelsior (NYXL) for the inaugural season of the Overwatch League.
 In his time with NYXL, Bang won two stage titles and was named the league's regular season most valuable player in 2018.
 Following the 2021 season, Bang left the NYXL and signed with the Seoul Dynasty.
 Prior to the beginning of the 2022 season, he left the Dynasty due to health issues.
+Bang's skill in Overwatch led to the developers to make a special and unique skin for him.

 Early life

 Bang "JJonak" Sung-hyeon was raised in Seoul, South Korea.
 He recalled having a good relationship with his parents and wanting to pursue a professional gaming career from a young age.
 He pursued first-person shooter and fighting video games rather than schoolwork.
 While in high school, Bang discovered Overwatch, the game which he would later play professionally, at a PC Bang.
 Bang's in-game name is based on the Korean phrase "쪼물락낙지" (jjomullak nakji), which translates to "fumbling octopus".
 He modeled himself on professional Overwatch player Ryu "Ryujehong" Je-hong, by studying his playstyle, game settings, and choice of computing peripherals.